callistaenterprise/blog-synchronous-kafka/README.md

 ## Project layout

 The example is split in two projects: **car** provides a car service, while **car-client** provides a rest api to display car information.
-The **car-model** contains some common types, while the **kafka-request-reply-util** contains higher-level abstractions on top of Spring Kafka.
+The **car-model** contains a common type, while the **kafka-request-reply-util** contains higher-level abstractions on top of Spring Kafka.

 ### Running the example